AntiUpload// browser-resident file tools

 Frequently asked questions

-Can it repair any broken PDF?
+Can it fix any broken PDF?

 Will I lose any content during repair?